-Evaluating and improving the representation of physiological and ecological processes in ecosystem models is critical for reducing model uncertainties when projecting the effects of UCEs on long-term ecosystem dynamics and functioning (Table 1).
-Vegetation demography, plant hydraulics, enhanced representations of plant trait variation, explicit treatments of resource competition (e.g., height-structured competition for light), and representing major disturbances (e.g., extreme drought) have all been identified as critical areas for advancing current models (Scheiter et al., 2013; Fisher et al., 2015; Weng et al., 2015; Choat et al., 2018; Fisher et al.,

-2018; Blyth et al., 2021) and are necessary advances for realistically representing the ecosystem impacts of UCEs.
-In this perspectives focused paper we look at the differences in these processes, and how they contribute to uncertainty across multiple temporal phases surrounding an extreme event: predicting an ecosystem's pre-drought resistance, which influences the degree of impact and recovery from UCEs (Table 1) (ca. Frank et al., 2015).
+Evaluating and improving the representation of physiological and ecological processes in ecosystem models is critical for reducing model uncertainties when projecting the effects of UCEs on long-term ecosystem dynamics and functioning.
+Vegetation demography, plant hydraulics, enhanced representations of plant trait variation, explicit treatments of resource competition (e.g., height-structured competition for light), and representing major disturbances (e.g., extreme drought) have all been identified as critical areas for advancing current models (Scheiter et al., 2013; Fisher et al., 2015; Weng et al., 2015; Choat et al., 2018; Fisher et al., 2018; Blyth et al., 2021) and are necessary advances for realistically representing the ecosystem impacts of UCEs.
+In this perspectives focused paper we look at the differences in these processes, and how they contribute to uncertainty across multiple temporal phases surrounding an extreme event: predicting an ecosystem's pre-disturbance resistance, which influences the degree of impact and recovery from UCEs.
+Table 1 describes a summary of model mechanisms that affect pre-drought resistance and post-drought recovery and we suggest are critical areas further research (ca. Frank et al., 2015).

 In order to inform our discussion, we explore the potential responses of forest ecosystems to UCEs using two state-of-the-art process-based demographic models (vegetation demographic models, VDMs; Fisher et al., (2018)), a unique model exploration-discussion approach to help highlight new paths forward for model advancement.
 We first present conceptual frameworks and hypotheses on potential ecosystem responses to UCEs based on current knowledge.
-We then present VDM simulations for a range of hypothetical UCE scenarios to illustrate current state-ofthe-art model representations of eco-physiological mechanisms expected to drive responses to UCEs.
-While a variety of UCE-linked biophysical tree disturbance processes (e.g., fire, wind, insect outbreaks) can drive non-linear ecosystem responses, we focus specifically on extreme droughts, which have important impacts on many ecosystems around the world (e.g. Frank et al., 2015, IPCC 2021).
+We then present VDM simulations for a range of hypothetical UCE scenarios to illustrate current state-ofthe-art model representations of eco-physiological mechanisms expected to drive responses to UCEs, using droughts as an example.
+While a variety of UCE-linked biophysical tree disturbance processes (e.g., fire, wind, insect outbreaks) can drive nonlinear ecosystem responses, we focus specifically on extreme droughts, which have important impacts on many ecosystems around the world (e.g. Frank et al., 2015, IPCC 2021).
 By studying modeled responses to UCEs, we explore the limits to our current understanding of ecosystem responses to extreme droughts and their corresponding thresholds and tipping points.
-As anthropogenic forcing has increased the frequency, duration, and intensity of droughts throughout the world (Chiang et al., 2021), we explore how eCO2 and rising temperatures may affect drought-induced C loss and recovery trajectories, and how the scientific community can iteratively address these questions through experiments and modeling studies.
-We believe the combination of using cutting-edge VDMs alongside a review of current gaps in knowledge will help guide modeling and experimental advances in order to address novel forest responses to climate extremes.
+As anthropogenic forcing has increased the frequency, duration, and intensity of droughts throughout the world (Chiang et al., 2021), we explore how eCO2 and rising temperatures may affect drought-induced C loss and recovery trajectories.
+This study can help guide how the scientific community can iteratively address these questions through future experiments and modeling studies.
+We believe the combination of using cutting-edge VDMs alongside an inspection of current gaps in knowledge will help guide modeling and experimental advances in order to address novel forest responses to climate extremes.